drawwithcode/2020-Atom-ike/README.md

    <img src="images/interaction2.gif" width="200">
 </p>

-The interaction between users takes place in the last page, a virtual collective space where people can simultaneously draw the constellations in their specific category in white color.
-The users can also see others creations in light blue. <br>
+The interaction between users takes place in the last page, a virtual collective space in which people can simultaneously draw constellations in their specific category in white color.
+Users can also see others' creations in light blue. <br>

 ## Design challenges
 <p align="center">
   <img src="images/symbols.png" width="700" />
 </p>

-The design choice reflects a simple and essential mood to create a relaxing and meditative ambient that reminds a night sky.
-Moreover, the design is intuitive to create an easy user experience. <br>
+The design choices reflect a simple and essential mood to create a relaxing and meditative atmosphere that reminds a night sky.
+Moreover, the design is intuitive to create a clear user experience. <br>

 ### Graphic aspects
 <p align="center">
   <img src="images/colors.png" width="700" />
 </p>

 The most used colors in the whole app are two shades of blue and white.
 The other colors are related to the twelve categories and they define the customized stars.
-The categories which have a similar meaning have different intensity shades of the same color.
+The categories which have a similar meaning have different intensity of the same shade.

 <p align="center">
   <img src="images/fonts.png" width="700" />
 </p>

-There are two fonts that has different usages.
-"Prata" is used for the logo, the all titles and the meaningful messages.
-"Roboto mono" instead defines all the others secondary texts, such as buttons and instructions for the user. <br>
+There are two fonts that have different usages.
+"Prata", a serif elegant font, is used for the logo, for the all titles and for the meaningful messages.
+Instead "Roboto mono", a more simple sans serif font, defines all the secondary texts, such as buttons and instructions for the user. <br>

 ### Sound aspects
 There are three kinds of sounds.
-The first is a short sound effect for all the buttons; the second is a higher pitched tone related to the categories icons; the third is a contemplative track that plays in the last interface to create a more immersive and collective experience. <br>
+The first one is a short sound effect for all the buttons; the second one is a higher pitched tone related to the categories icons; the third one is a contemplative track that plays in the last interface to create a more immersive and collective experience. <br>

 ## Coding challenges
-One of the challenges was creating a star function connected with sliders that control the number of points and the inner and outer radius to customize the star.
+One of the coding challenges was creating a "star function" connected with sliders that control the number of points and the inner and outer radius to customize the star.

 ```javascript
 //nPointedStar customized with sliders